jspm/registry/README.md

 `package-overrides/[location-name]/[location-path]@[version].json`

-Only exact semver versions can be used, excluding semver build numbers and suffices.

 For example, a package override for jquery 2.0.0 would be located at `package-overrides/github/jquery/jquery@2.0.0.json`.

 Read more about customizing packages for jspm at the [jspm package.json specification](https://github.com/jspm/registry/wiki/Package.json-Specification) page.